10 Kitchen Sink Trends in 2023 (With Pictures)

 Select an Undermount or a Drop-in

-Undermount sinks are installed slightly differently.
+Undermount sinks are installed differently.
 Instead of being dropped into a pre-cut hole in the countertop, they are mounted underneath the counter.
-In most cases, this means that there will be no visible lip around the edge of your sink and countertop.
+In most cases, there will be no visible lip around the edge of your sink and countertop.

 You can find sinks at all different price points.
-So, make sure that you determine how much money you can afford to spend.
+So, determine how much money you can afford to spend.
 Then, shop for a sink within your price range.